 9.3 Licensee agrees all Attachments, including Antenna Attachments, Facilities, Accessory Equipment, and Ground Equipment shall, at Licensee’s cost, be made as visually obscure as reasonably possible.

-9.4 To minimize negative visual impact to the surrounding area, the City may deny a request for a Permit, if the location where Licensee seeks to install Wireless Facilities, is within 100 cubic feet of a Wireless Facility that already exists at that time.
+9.4 To minimize negative visual impact to the surrounding area, the City may deny a request for a Permit, if the location where Licensee seeks to install Wireless Facilities, is within 100 linear feet of a Wireless Facility that already exists at that time.

 9.5 If the location Licensee has Wireless Facilities becomes a location where the City has placed utilities underground during the Term of this Agreement, City will provide Licensee with sixty (60) days written notice prior to placing the utilities underground and Licensee’s Permit for use of City Poles will be automatically revoked upon removal of said Poles.
 If Licensee obtains Permits to install or re-install Wireless Facilities in the area where the Poles at issue were removed, Licensee agrees to install visually obscure Wireless Facilities, at Licensee’s cost, as authorized by the City and in compliance with City’s aesthetic standards, unless otherwise approved by the City.